 The geography of Armenia is extremely diverse, making it an amazingly interesting country that is now only 11,484 sq miles.
 I say ‘now’ because the size of Armenia has dwindled since the last century and many regions which were part of Armenia is now within Turkey.
 Mt.
 Ararat — one of the major symbols of Armenian identity is not part of Armenia any more, but there is a magnificent view of it from the valley.

-If you are wild life and nature lover, Armenia has several species of animals that are specific to the caucuses, sadly many which are endangered because of unregulated hunting and poaching even though hunting permits are required.
+If you are a wildlife and nature lover, Armenia has several species of animals that are specific to the caucuses, sadly many which are endangered because of unregulated hunting and poaching even though hunting permits are required.
 Some of the rare species include the Armenian mouflon, Bezoar ibex, Mideastern brown bear, imperial eagle, European roe deer, wild boar, the golden jackal, gampr (type of dog specific to the highlands of Armenia) and the swamp cat.
 Many animals in Armenia are in danger becoming extinct because of illegal poaching, including the ibex and leopard, of which there are only 15 left.
 Armenia does require permits for hunting, but there is very little regulation.